qTox/qTox/INSTALL.md

 Copy the dll "OpenAL32.dll" located at "C:\qTox\libs\openal-build\install\bin" to "C:\qTox\libs\lib".
 Finally, copy the directory "AL" located at "C:\qTox\libs\openal-build\install\include" to "C:\qTox\libs\include".
 Unlike OpenCV you don't need to patch any files.
 Feel free to delete the directories "openal-soft-x.y.z" and "openal-build", but you don't need to.

 ##Linux
 Most of the dependencies should be available through your package manger.
-You may either follow the directions below, or simply run `./simple_make.sh` which will attempt to automatically download dependencies.
+You may either follow the directions below, or simply run `./simple_make.sh` after cloning, which will attempt to automatically download dependencies followed by compilation.

 ###Cloning the Repository
 In order to clone the qTox repository you need Git.